mukamel-lab/SingleCellFusion_EnhancerPaper/README.md

 **System requirements**

 This package is tested using a Ubuntu 18.04.6 LTS (Bionic Beaver) server.
 However, we expect it can be operated under a wide range of systems, with some tweaking of dependencies.
 We recommend users to use a [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) to install dependencies.
+This requires users to preinstall [Anaconda](https://www.anaconda.com/products/individual)

 **Installation**

-After pre-installing Anaconda, run the following command to clone this repo and install dependencies.
+Run the following command to clone this repo and install dependencies.
 ```bash

 # clone this repo